ngryman/ribs/README.md

 ***RIBS is still at an early development stage and is not ready for production yet!***.

+***Development will start again soon with a new modern, full JavaScript + OpenCL architecture.
+This version will still exist as RIBS Legacy.***

 ## Motivations

 Responsive images is the next big challenge!